HADAS496/comics-and-Reaganomics-/index.md

 %}

-### It’s hard not to look at the “Laughing Eel,” his escape from hospital for the criminally insane and officially being discharged, without thinking about a very particular character from the *Batman* comics that is very much the embodiment of criminal insanity, mad laughter and having a knack for succesful escape:
+### It’s hard not to look at the “Laughing Eel,” his escape from hospital for the criminally insane and his official discharge, without thinking about a very particular character from the *Batman* comics that is very much the embodiment of criminal insanity, mad laughter and having a knack for succesful escape:
 # The Joker.
 {% include figure.html
   class="left"